oaguilar5/refactored-octo-doodle/x_team_rules.md

 ## How we will assign (and reassign) tasks

+* Identify tasks
+* Divide tasks equally
+* Identify member strengths to assign tasks
+* We can share tasks amongst members

-## How will we will track progress (and follow-up) on completion of tasks
+## How will we track progress (and follow-up) on completion of tasks

+* Desginate a date to share progress
+* Define a date for completion of individual tasks and project
+* Share code on GitHub

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us

+* Post code on GitHub
+* Schedule a team meeting

-## How we will back up each other to ensure that deadlines are not missed
+## How will we back up each other to ensure that deadlines are not missed

+* Openly communicate about challenges
+* Establish earlier dates than due date
+* Establish buddy system to assist others in group